MnnLgt/MnnLgt/README.md

 # Hi, I'm Manon 👋

 - 🌊 I am working on ocean biogeochemistry through the analysis of large imaging datasets.
-- 📫 How to reach me: manon.laget@univ-littoral.fr
+- 📫 How to reach me: manon.laget@dal.ca

 ## Curriculum